What Are Hardship Loans And When Should You Use One?

 5. Finalize Your Loan

-Hardship Loan FAQs
+Hardship Loan FAQ

 The Bottom Line

 Hardship loans can help you cover a well-known list of unexpected costs: emergency medical care, home repairs and other necessities.
 Thoroughly research available hardship loans to find an option that best fits your situation.
-As with any major financial decision, you should speak with a financial advisor who can offer advice based on your individual situation.
+As with any major financial decision, you should speak with a financial advisor who can offer advice based on your situation.